SubbuDommeti/ShoppingSite/readme.md

 Hello Everyone!
-Greetings of the Day
+Greetings of the Day.

-    I would like to share some small details about the ShoppingSite Web Application.
+I would like to share some key details about the ShoppingSite Web Application.

-    This was developed using Laravel php framework.
-It is in beta version.
-This is a basic E-commerce web application.<br>
+Development: The ShoppingSite Web Application was developed using the Laravel PHP framework.
+It is currently in the beta version, undergoing continuous improvements and enhancements.
-    This has two views based on the type of user who is logged in.
+E-commerce Functionality: The application serves as a basic e-commerce web platform, providing users with the ability to browse and preview products online.
-    1. Admin
+User Views: The application offers two distinct views based on the type of user logged in:
-    2.End User
+  End User: The end user view allows customers to browse and view products available on the platform.

-    The End User can only view the products.
+  Admin User: The admin user view grants administrators additional privileges, including the ability to add products, manage categories, and create banners for promotional purposes.

-    The Admin User can add products,add categories and add banners as well.
+Thank you for your attention.

 ![Admin Front end](https://github.com/SubbuDommeti/ShoppingSite/assets/89302010/95096cbc-ccd1-451a-b17e-9645ce23dc9c)